adamarla/find-political-donors/README.md

 Approach - I have used the Kotlin programming language to write this application.
 The logic is fairly straightforward - a parser tokenizes the input and passes it to the "distiller".
 The distiller is registered with multiple aggregators (one each for 'By Date' and 'By Zip').
-These are responsible for aggregating the records and formatting them for reports.
+The aggregators are responsible for sorting/grouping the records and formatting them for reports.

 Dependencies -